Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 Tendermint Core

-Tendermint Core helps the Cosmos network agree on what’s happening.
+Tendermint Core enables the Cosmos network to agree on what is happening.
 It makes sure everyone agrees on valid transactions.
 It uses two main systems: Byzantine Fault Tolerance (BFT) and Proof-of-Stake (PoS).

 Cosmos is a network that connects many blockchains so they can work together.
 It’s made up of several parts that allow these blockchains to stay secure, communicate, and grow.
-Let’s go through the steps of how does Cosmos work.
+Let’s go through the steps of how Cosmos works.

 Step 1: Cosmos Creates Zones (Independent Blockchains)